Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been specifically surveyed, or an item that is being split, will require a study to situate the brand-new corners as well as lot lines in Wisconsin, which need to be permanently noted so they will never ever end up being shed.
+Land that has never been specifically checked, or an item that is being divided, will certainly call for a survey to situate the new corners and also lot lines in Wisconsin, which need to be permanently noted so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.